 Debugging with Internet Explorer and Visual Studio

-I prefer Firefox as my default web browser.
-For website development, Firefox with Firebug is a killer combination.
+is a killer combination.
 But when I test a page in Internet Explorer, I sometimes get cryptic Javascript errors that are impossible to track down.
 It turns out that Internet Explorer needs some coaxing to play nice with Visual Studio.

 Enable Javascript Debugging